Veera Thirumagan

 Veera Thirumagan is a 1962 Indian Tamil-language historical action film, directed by A. C. Tirulokchandar and produced by Murugan Brothers, a subsidiary of AVM Productions.
 This was the directorial debut for Tirulokchandar.
 The film stars C. L. Anandan, Sachu, E. V. Saroja and S. A. Ashokan.
-It was released on 3 May 1962 and emerged a moderate success.
+It was released on 3 May 1962 and emerged as a moderate success.

+Plot

+Ravindran gets caught in a complex chain of events when he loses his foster father.
+He must succeed to the throne from Nagu, the king and the killer of the former king.